Botola Pro: By city

+By region

 Performance comparison since 2011

 Performance comparison of top teams since 2011.

 All-time Botola Pro table (since 2011)

 The all-time Botola Pro table is an overall record of all match results, points, and goals of every team that has played in Botola Pro since its new format inception in 2011.
-The table is accurate as of the end of the 2021–22 season.
-Teams in bold are part of the 2022–23 Botola season.

 Player records

-Most goals
+Most goals (since 2011)

 The table shows the Botola Pro top scorers since its new format inception in 2011.
-The table is accurate as of the end of the 2021–22 season.
+The table is accurate as of the end of the 2024–25 season.

 Boldface indicates a player still active in Botola Pro1.
 Italics indicates a player still active outside Botola Pro1.